Back to blog

 Making it stick

 Automate the boring bits.
 Set up automatic payments for all fixed costs on payday.
 What's left in your account is what you can spend.
+Learn more about automating your finances.

 Check once a week, not daily.
 Sunday evening, check your balance against your weekly target.
 That's it.
 No daily guilt-checking.